 of success, shouldn’t be to solve the problem of semantics.
 It should be to isolate

 substructures within that complex or cultivate regions within that area and make them

-understood, knowing full well all the while that as we do so, they will cease to be regarded as
+understood, knowing full well all the while that as we do so, they will cease to be

 covered by the term